 Your doctor may use several types of tests to make a diagnosis:

-- Blood tests can help your doctor look for certain indicators of potential problems, such as anemia.
+- Blood tests can help your doctor look for certain indicators of potential problems, such as anemia and inflammation.

 - A stool test can help your doctor detect blood in your stool.